 Washington, D.C.
 Chapter NRHS

 To be eligible for/apply for the Washington D.C.
-Chapter, NRHS 2017 G. Lawson Clark Memorial Scholarship to the Tacoma, Washington session of the NRHS RailCamp you must:
+Chapter, NRHS 2021 G. Lawson Clark Memorial Scholarship to the NRHS RailCamp you must:

-Mail the following application information to our President (contact information listed above):
+- Mail a copy of the NRHS Application form to our President (contact information listed above) along with the following:

 - Submit an essay and a picture of yourself in a railroad setting.
 Essay should be at least 100-300 words which tells about your interests and experiences in railroads, railroad history, and rail preservation, and explains why we should award you the scholarship.

-- Provide your name, address, phone number, and a signed letter from your parent or guardian which states you will be able to attend RailCamp 2017 in East Newark, DE if awarded the scholarship.
+Provide your name, address, phone number, and a signed letter from your parent or guardian which states specifically that 1) you will be able to attend RailCamp if awarded the scholarship and 1) you and your parent/guardian(s) accept the terms and conditions below.

 - One winner will be chosen.
 The winner will be notified in about two weeks.
 All decisions are solely the right and discretion of the sponsor and are final.

 - The Washington, D.C.
 Chapter NRHS is the sponsor of the G. Lawson Clark RailCamp Scholarship.
-However the NRHS National Organization makes the final determination as to whether or not an individual student may be admitted to RailCamp and their decision is final.
+However, the NRHS National Organization makes the final determination as to whether or not an individual student may be admitted to RailCamp and their decision is final.
+National NRHS does not make this determination until after April 1.

 - The Washington, D.C.
 Chapter NRHS does not discriminate against any applicant for this scholarship based on race, religious affiliation or lack thereof, national origin, sexual orientation, gender, or handicapping condition.
 Membership in NRHS is not a prerequisite to win this scholarship.